jhidding/aoc2023/docs/day16.md

     }
     ```

 The rest of the implementation is a straight-forward translation of the Julia code into Rust.
-What is not so trivial is the performance improvement: the Rust code is more than 10 times faster.
+What is not so trivial is the performance improvement: the Rust code is more than two times faster.

 ???
 "Run rust code"